RyanQin24/Breadboard-CPU/README.md

 **_3) Register File design_**

-Beside the register IC, the register file also contains control circuits for the mux used to direct the input data.
+Since the register file contains more than registers and it also contains duplicates, lets break down the register file with a high-level diagram.

 Note: for the case of R0 (Register 0 with value always being 0), it is a special case.
 Instead of using physical registers, R0 is effectively always zero by wiring ground to R0 input on ALU's mux.